Aldogard/HarryPotter/README.md

   - Animals
 - Set up for the Battle
 - The Battle
+- Set up for the chess game
+- the chess game
 - Possibility to create a Magical Being
 - Possibility to update a Magical Being
 - Search bar